Charles Alexander, Duke of Württemberg: Early life

 Charles Alexander was born in the city of Stuttgart (now located in the German state of Baden-Württemberg) as the eldest son of Frederick Charles, Duke of Württemberg-Winnental and his wife, Eleonore Juliane of Brandenburg-Ansbach.
 The family's residence was Castle Winnental in Winnenden near Stuttgart.

 His German name was Carl Alexander, as seen in the Stiftskirche Church records of Stuttgart.
 As a young boy, Carl Alexander was assigned a personal attendant named Wolffgang George Zeiher who served him throughout his childhood and as he became ruling Duke at age fourteen (of the Württemberg-Winnental branch) after his father died.

-On May 23, 1691, at age seven, he was listed as "Prinz Carl Alexander von Württemberg" on the list of baptismal sponsors for his personal attendant Wolffgang's newborn son, Christoff.
+On May 23, 1691, at age seven, he was listed as "Prinz Carl Alexander von Württemberg" on the list of godparents (baptismal sponsors) for his personal attendant Wolffgang Zeiher's newborn son, Christoff.
 Such a young baptismal sponsor was out of the norm.
 (In light of the rarity, it may be conjectured that Carl Alexander made a request to participate in the event, or perhaps Carl Alexander was assigned that role as early training for presenting himself ceremonially.)
-Over the years as Carl Alexander grew up, other members of the royal household are also listed as baptismal sponsors for Wolffgang's children.
-These include Carl Alexander's mother who was listed as Her Highness ("Ihr Durchlaucht") Eleonora Juliana, baptismal sponsor (godmother) of Wolffgang's daughter, Eleonora Sophia.
-Also serving as baptismal sponsors for Wolffgang's children were an Administrator of Royal Estate, a royal valet, the royal head baker, a royal pastry chef, the royal button maker, and a royal chambermaid.
+Over the years as Carl Alexander grew up, other members of the royal household served as godparents for the children of his personal attendant Wolffgang, including Carl Alexander's mother who was listed as Her Highness ("Ihr Durchlaucht") Eleonora Juliana, godmother of Wolffgang's daughter, Eleonora Sophia.
+The following palace staff also served as godparents for Wolffgang's children: An Administrator of Royal Estate, a royal valet, the royal head baker, a royal pastry chef, the royal button maker, and a royal chambermaid.
 Each of those people adds a bit of color to the imagery of the household at Castle Winnenden as Carl Alexander grew up.